evanmarshall-dev/udemy_fullstack-app/README.md

 > [!NOTE]
 > Not necessary to do an `if/else` above because in JS if there is a return then the rest of the code is not executed.
 We want to execute the remaining code in the FactsList component.

+### Uploading Facts to Supabase

+We need to make a few changes in the `handleSubmit` function within the `NewFactForm` component.

+We are currently only adding new facts to UI simply by updating the fact state (`setFactsObj((facts) => [newFact, ...facts])`).
+We need to also add the new fact to the Supabase database.

+1. Go to **API docs** on Supabase and click **facts** table.
+Here you will see a list of the different methods we can use to interact with the database.
+2. Scroll down to where it says **Insert rows**.
+3. Back in the app we go to the step where we check if the data is valid (Step #2 in `handleSubmit`).
+We no longer need to create the newFact object.
+4. We use the supabase client to select the **facts** table, but instead of `.select()` we will use `.insert()`.
+Within the insert we will pass in an array which contains the object we want to insert.
+5. Within the object we only need the `text`, `source`, and `category`.
+We do not need the rest of it, because the ID is created automatically by Supabase and the votes are set to 0 by default, and the createdIn date is set to the current date by default.
+6. We also now want to get the newly created object back.
+This is done by adding `.select()`.
+7. We need to `await` it, therefore we need to make the `handleSubmit` function `async`.
+8. Destruct data and error (`const { data, error } = await supabase ...`) from the insert method.
+9. We can rename the data newFact (`{ data: newFact }`).
+10. Test newFact by logging it to the console and temporarily remove the `setFactsObj` function.
+Add fact to the form and you will see the new array with one object in the console.
+11. Now if we want to get the new fact to the state then we want to get the first element of the array.
+We can do this by using `newFact[0]`.
+This causes the fact to be added to both the local state and the Supabase database.
+Without this we would have to re-fetch the data, which we don't want to do.

+We have a problem now that it could take some time for the fact to be added and we could click **POST** multiple times.

+It would also be nice to let the user know when a fact is currently being added.

+1. Create a new state variable called `isUploading`, setter function called `setIsUploading`, and set it to useState with a default value of false (`const [isUploading, setIsUploading] = useState(false);`).
+2. Before step 3 (upload fact to Supabase) we will set `setIsUploading` to true.
+We can now use that isUploading state variable.
+3. All form elements, including buttons can have the `disabled` attribute.
+They are disabled when the `isUploading` state value is set to true.
+We can do this by adding `disabled={isUploading}` to the form element.
+Add it to the button, two inputs, and select elements.
+4. We then need to set setIsUploading to false after the fact is added to the database.
+This will allow the user to click the button again and add another fact.
+This is set after supabase upload code in step 3.

+### Handle Votes and Fact Updating on Supabase